emilyedalton/bamazon/README.md

 **The ID of the product they would like to purchase** and **How many units of the product they would like to buy**

-After the information is entered into the inquirer promts, the user is shown **whether or not there is sufficient stock in the warehouse to make the transaction** and the **total ammont of their purchase:**
+After the information is entered into the inquirer promts, the user is shown **whether or not there is sufficient stock in the warehouse to make the transaction** and the **total amount of their purchase:**

 ![](assets/Customer_Display_Total.gif)